gavofyork/scripts/README.md

 ### Network Maintenance

-`update.sh` is a script which may be used to update all hosts, either their polkadot binaries `./update.sh binary` or their host maintenance scripts `./update.sh script`.
-It can also be used to auto-generates configuration files for PANIC `./update.sh panic` and polkadot-api `./update.sh api`.
+`update.sh` is a script which may be used to update all hosts, either their Polkadot binaries `./update.sh binary` or their host maintenance scripts `./update.sh script`.
+It can also be used to auto-generates configuration files for Polkadot PANIC `./update.sh panic` and Polkadot API Server `./update.sh api`.

 ### Host/Node Maintenance